 Human Rights Defender can be any one with a profile attributed to human rights promotion, protection, and access to justice.
-Any person qualifies to be called a HRD so long as s/he is engaged in activities related to human rights promotion and protection.
-This definition may therefore include professional and non- professional human rights workers, volunteers, journalists, lawyers, paralegals, social workers, and those carrying out human rights work in long term or on occasional basis.
+Any person qualifies to be called an HRD so long as s/he is engaged in activities related to human rights promotion and protection.
+This definition may therefore include professional and non- professional human rights workers, volunteers, journalists, lawyers, paralegals, social workers and whoever who does human rights work in long term or on occasional basis.

 Human Rights Defenders play a crucial role in promoting and protecting human rights, ensuring access to justice, and providing legal assistance to marginalized and vulnerable individuals and groups.
-Among others, HRDs protect and promote human rights through the following legally and peaceful approaches:
+Among other things HRDs protect and promote human rights through the following legally and peaceful approaches.

-- a) Documenting violations of human rights. - b) Conducting human rights research and advocacy. - c) Seeking remedies for victims of such violations through the provision of legal, psychological, medical, and other support services. - d) Combating cultures of impunity which serve to cloak systematic and repeated breaches of human rights and fundamental freedoms. - e) Mainstreaming human rights culture and information on human rights defenders at national, regional, and international level. - f) Providing human rights training and education. - g) Seeking and dissemination of information related to human rights. - h) Providing legal support through legal aid to ensure access to justice. - i) Conducting human rights awareness sessions to the public.
+a) Documenting violations of human rights.

+b) Conducting human rights research and advocacy

+- c) Seeking remedies for victims of such violations through the provision of legal, psychological, medical, and other support. - d) Combating cultures of impunity which serve to cloak systematic and repeated breaches of human rights and fundamental freedoms. - e) Mainstreaming human rights culture and information on human rights defenders at national, regional, and international level.

+f) Provide human rights trainings and education.

+- g) Seeking and dissemination of information related to human rights. - h) Providing legal support through legal aid to ensure access to justice. - i) Conducting human rights awareness sessions to the public

 Tanzania, like many other countries, faces various human rights challenges, including limited access to justice and legal services, particularly among disadvantaged groups.
-Human rights defenders include lawyers, legal organizations, civil society groups, social workers, and trained individuals.
-In Tanzania, paralegals are also human rights defenders who have been at the forefront in providing legal aid services to individuals who cannot afford legal representation, advocating for policy reforms, and raising awareness about human rights issues.
+Human rights defenders, including lawyers, legal organizations, civil society groups, social workers and individual trained but HRDs (paralegals), have been at the forefront of addressing these challenges.
+They provide legal aid services to individuals who cannot afford legal representation, advocate for policy reforms, and raise awareness about human rights issues.
 However, the issues of capacity both financial and legal capacity to deliver this service to those in need has been a great challenge to the legal aid sector in Tanzania.
-One of the strategies developed to address knowledge gap challenges is the provision of continue legal education to human rights defenders involved in legal aid services in Tanzania.
+One of the strategies developed to address knowledge gap challenges is provision of continue legal education to human rights defenders involved in legal aid services in Tanzania

-1.1.1 Role of Human Rights Defenders in the Provision of Legal Aid Services
+1.2 The Role of Human Rights Defenders in the Provision of Legal Aid Services

 Human rights defenders play a multifaceted role in the provision of legal aid services in Tanzania.
 Their contributions include providing legal aid services, including legal advice, representation, and support in court proceedings.
 They assist individuals in navigating the justice system, ensuring their rights are protected and promoting access to justice for marginalized communities.
 HRDs work towards improving laws, regulations, and policies related to legal aid, ensuring they are inclusive and accessible to all.
 They also raise public awareness about human rights issues, including the importance of legal aid services.
-Through campaigns, workshops, and community outreach.
-They educate individuals about their rights, the available legal remedies, and how to access legal aid services.
+Through campaigns, workshops, and community outreach, they educate individuals about their rights, the available legal remedies, and how to access legal aid services.

-1.1.2 Capacity Gaps in Legal Aid Services
+1.3 Capacity Gaps in Legal Aid Services